gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Engin2010a">

 O. Engin, M. Sayar, A. Villa, and B. Hess.
 2010.
-“Driving Forces for Adsorption of Amphiphilic Peptides to Air-Water Interface.” *J. Phys.
+"Driving Forces for Adsorption of Amphiphilic Peptides to Air-Water Interface." *J. Phys.
 Chem.
 B.*

 .. raw:: html